OWASP/ASVS/5.0/en/0x53-V53-WebRTC.md

 Signalling is a critical component of WebRTC applications, responsible for coordinating communication sessions between peers.
 The security of the signalling process is essential to prevent unauthorized access, eavesdropping, and service disruptions.

-These requirements only apply to systems that...
+These requirements only apply to systems that host signalling servers as part of their WebRTC infrastructure.

 | # | Description | L1 | L2 | L3 |
 | :---: | :--- | :---: | :---: | :---: |